Setting the Standard for Yacht Sales Professionals

-An annual series of FREE, one-day regional luncheon conferences offered through YBAA’s partnership with YachtWorld.com.
+An annual series one-day regional luncheon conferences offered through YBAA’s partnership with YachtWorld.com.
 Attendees receive training in preparation for the CPYB exam, as well as networking opportunities and participation in business presentations, technology sessions and panel discussions.
 These free, convenient conferences provide added value for all members wishing to keep in close touch with the issues and challenges facing the industry, and CPYB brokers receive 10 recertification credits for full-day attendance.

 YBAA Website - www.ybaa.com

 Connect with your association, your industry , nd your professional peers through the YBAA web site.
 In addition to regularly updated listings of active YBAA members, the site contains the latest member benefits, conference schedules, and links to vital business and industry information, YBAA bylaws and the Code of Ethics & Business Practice.
 All members are provided with a free listing, making it easier for customers and other brokers to locate you.

 The association’s monthly e-newsletter is devoted to informing members about issues affecting their businesses and the industry.
 The Yacht Broker News reports on the latest business issues, industry concerns and legislation and regulatory activities and includes a Member-to-Member section, where members can report on their own company news, personnel updates and business expansion.
 The publication also provides members with a direct advertising source to reach the yacht brokerage market.
 Current advertising rates for the Yacht Broker News are available by contacting the YBAA office at 410/940-6345.

 The GUIDE for the Professional Practice of Yacht Brokerage & Sales